 KNOW THE TIDES.
 Some headlands can be rounded only at low- to mid-tide.
 Many creek and river mouths can be waded only at low tide.
 Use your smartphone or a printed tide table to stay on top of the tides.
 And note that the timing of high and low tide varies along the coast; there's a two-hour difference between high tide at north and south ends of the OCT.

 BEACH ACCESS SIGNS SERVE AS WAYFINDING LANDMARKS.
-These numbered neon yellow-green signs have been posted at emergency access points all along the Oregon Coast since the last edition of Day Hiking: Oregon Coast was published (which is why they aren't mentioned in the book).
-They also function as very helpful aids to wayfinding on the OCT and will be noted throughout Hiking the Oregon Coast Trail.
+These numbered neon yellow-green signs are now posted at beach access points all along the Oregon Coast..
+They were designed as emergency access guideposts, but they also function as very helpful aids to wayfinding on the OCT.
 Sometimes they are obscured by a dune; look sharp to see them.

 Hiking the Oregon Coast Trail

-Copyright © 2021 Hiking the Oregon Coast Trail - All Rights Reserved.
+Copyright © 2024 Hiking the Oregon Coast Trail - All Rights Reserved.

 Powered by GoDaddy Website Builder